Tito Double P – CORAZON PARTÍO. Lyrics Meaning: A Plea From a Twice-Broken Heart

 Si hoy me dejas de nuevo el corazón partido

-If today you leave me with a broken heart again
+If today you leave me again with a broken heart

-The Echoes of a Lonely Future
+The Haunting Echo of a Lonely Future

 ¿Quién me va a entregar sus emociones?